 - 1.5 cups cooked brown rice

-- Remove and discard the tops, seeds, and membrane.
-Set aside.
+- Remove and discard the tops, seeds, and membrane of the bell peppers and set aside.

-- In a large pan heat 1 tablespoon olive oil over medium heat and cook the sausage.
+- In a large skillet heat 1 tablespoon of olive oil over medium heat and cook the sausage.
 Break up into small pieces as it cooks.
 Remove from pan and place into a large bowl.

-- In the same pan heat the last tablespoon of olive oil over medium high heat and cook the ground turkey.
+- In the same skillet heat the last tablespoon of olive oil over medium high heat and cook the ground turkey.
 Again, break up the turkey as it cooks.
 After about 5 minutes stir in the Worcestershire sauce, Italian seasoning, garlic powder, onion powder, salt, and pepper.
-Continue cooking until no longer pink.
+Continue cooking until the turkey is no longer pink.

 - Place the cooked turkey in the bowl with the cooked sausage.
-Stir in the 1 cup sauce, rice, grated romano and 3/4 cup mozzarella cheese.
+Stir in the 1/2 cup of the sauce, rice, grated romano and 3/4 cup of the mozzarella cheese.
 Mix until all the ingredients are combined.

 - Add the rest of the sauce to the bottom of a 9 x 13 ceramic baking dish.

-- Stuff each of the peppers with the rice mixture and place into the baking dish.
-Add any leftover rice mixture to the pan.
+- Stuff each of the peppers with the rice and meat mixture and place them into the baking dish.
+Add any leftover mixture to the pan.
 Sprinkle the rest of the mozzarella cheese on top of the stuffed peppers.

-- Cover with foil and bake for 50 minutes.
+- Cover with foil and bake for 50 minutes or until the peppers are tender.

 - Serve hot.